 Experts recommend using arrowroot twice as much as cornstarch to get similar results.
 It’s also gluten-free, making it suitable for those who don’t eat gluten.

-Wheat flour is one of our top picks for cornstarch substitutes, especially if you want to thicken gravy, sauces or stews.
+Wheat flour is a top pick for cornstarch alternatives, especially if you want to thicken gravy, sauces or stews without adding a different flavor.

 It is another suitably nutritious alternative to cornstarch, with fewer carbohydrates, a higher protein content, and more dietary fiber.
 It also has more minerals and vitamins.

 Though it may be more nutritious than cornstarch, wheat flour isn’t as starchy as cornstarch.
 What this means is that you should use more of it to create the same effect as cornstarch when cooking.

-Similar to cornstarch, wheat flour can also makes liquid lumps if one doesn’t mix it properly.
+Similar to cornstarch, wheat flour can also makes liquid lumps if it’s not mixed properly.
 So before adding it to foods, try whisking the flour in warm water until it’s even.
-And be sure to cook flour fully before consuming it.
+And be sure to cook flour fully before consuming it in your recipes.

 Next up is potato starch.